Who's workforce ready?

 Who’s Workforce Ready?

-It’s essential to be properly trained to the perform the duties of a job, but are recent graduates truly workforce ready?
+Teacher with feet on deskIt’s essential to be properly trained to perform the duties of a job, but are recent graduates truly workforce ready?

 After many discussions with parents, I’ve come to believe that high schools and colleges are missing essential elements in preparing young people to enter the workforce.
-Leaving this (and possibly future)

-Yes, students have a sound understanding of many subjects and should be well versed in the career path they’ve chosen, but this not enough.
+Yes, students have a sound understanding of many subjects and should be well versed in the career path they’ve chosen, but this is not enough.

 What Else They Need to Know